 There are typically two separate ways that a sexual harassment victim can obtain relief.
 The first is the sexual harassment claim itself.
 This claim may be brought against a person who committed sexual harassment, as well as a company that allowed the sexual harassment to occur or did not take the proper steps to protect employees against a hostile work environment after sexual harassment was reported.
 Sexual harassment is a form of discrimination, and victims can seek compensation for the harmful effects harassment has had on their psychological health and their career.

 If you have been the victim of sexual harassment, it is essential to report it to your employer.
-Doing so will help ensure that you will be able to pursue a claim for retaliation termination.
-If you are terminated, employers are required to investigate any reports of sexual harassment, and if they fail to do so, they may be liable for victims’ damages.
+Doing so will help ensure that you will be able to pursue a claim for wrongful termination or discrimination.
+Employers are required to investigate any reports of sexual harassment, and if they fail to do so, they may be liable for a victim's damages.
 If you do not make a complaint, your options for pursuing relief may be limited.

-When you work with our attorneys, we will initially speak with you to discuss your case, examining the details of your situation and help you understand your rights and options for filing a sexual harassment claim or a lawsuit for sexual harassment and retaliation discharge.
-If you decide to work with us to pursue a claim, we will schedule an intake interview to gather all the specific information neccessary to proceed, ensure that your concerns are being addressed and discuss the legal steps we will take.
-All discussions are completely confidential and can be done over the phone or in-person at our office.
+When you work with our attorneys, we will initially speak with you to discuss your case, examining the details of your situation and helping you understand your rights and options for filing a sexual harassment claim or a lawsuit for sexual harassment and/or retaliatory discharge.
+If you decide to work with us to pursue a claim, we will schedule an intake interview to gather all the specific information necessary to proceed, ensure that your concerns are being addressed, and discuss the legal steps we will take.
+All discussions are completely confidential.

-Sexual Harassment is a serious violation of an employee's rights and is protected under federal and state law.
+Sexual harassment is a serious violation of an employee's rights, and employees are protected against sexual harassment under federal and state law.
 Although the perpetrator may consider his or her behavior harmless or even funny, the victim of sexual harassment is often demeaned and humiliated.
 Consulting an experienced employment lawyer can help you protect yourself and understand your rights under the law.